-Native plants are any plants, flowers, shrubs, or trees that grow in a specific area.
+Native plants are any plants, flowers, shrubs, or trees that grow in a specific area without human introduction.
 They may have been planted decades or centuries ago and still exist to this day, or they may have developed independently.
 Keep reading to discover why native plants matter, whether they be flowers, sedge, shrubs, or trees.

 No matter how these plants got to a particular area, they have a significant role in the environment and should not be removed unless necessary.
 For example, the only good reason to remove a native tree from an environment is if it is dead and rotting because then it just becomes a sanctuary for insects and rodents.